-The Ulu Property mineral resource, as reported on April 14, 2015, was estimated by independent consultants, and is reported in the table below.
-The Flood zone contains the bulk of the Ulu gold resource and is open on-strike and at depth.
-The deepest significant drill intersection is 14.9 g/t Au over 7.7 m in BHP's drill hole 90VD-75, at 610 m below surface.
-Metallurgical testing on the

-Flood zone deposit indicates that gold is recoverable in amounts greater than 90% by gravity, flotation and cyanidation.
+The updated Ulu Gold Project mineral resource estimate (MRE), with an effective date of February 8, 2023, was estimated by independent consultants, and is reported in the table below.
+The Flood Zone contains the bulk of the gold resource and is open for expansion.
+The deepest significant drill intersection is 14.9 g/t Au over 7.7 metres in BHP's drill hole 90VD-75, at 610 m below surface.
+In addition to the Flood Zone, inferred mineral resources have been defined at two sateite zones (NFN Zone and Gnu Zone).
+Preliminary metallurgical testing indicates that all three Zones in the MRE can conceptually be co-mingled with +90% gold recovery by gravity, flotation and cyanidation.

-Mineral Resource Estimate
+Mineral Resource Estimate, February 8, 2023